MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 2. Now update each file to implement your new authentication delegate class:

-   - Update "auth_delegate.h", by replacing all of the `class auth_delegate` class with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include):
+   - Update "auth_delegate.h", by replacing all of the `class auth_delegate` class code with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include):

      ```cpp
      #include <string>